Rafael Nantes: Death

 Nantes died in a helicopter accident that crashed into two houses at Jael Subdivision 1, Barangay Iyam, Lucena on May 17, 2010, at about 3:15 p.m.
 He had just attended a regular weekly flag raising ceremony at the Quezon Convention Center in Lucena.
+Having been a Freemason, Nantes was refused a Catholic burial by Lucena Bishop Emilio Z. Marquez.